Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, here's a sheriff, some sheriff somewhere talking about Aaron Hernandez.

-Our gang intelligence unit is already interviewed him once, so they're gonna be dealing with him again.
+Our gang intelligence unit has already interviewed him once.

-Holy cow, folks, so now they're investigating his gang ties to figure out where to put him in prison.
+So now they're investigating his gang ties to figure out where to put him in prison.

-Because there are a lot of rival gangs in there, and they can't put him in the population with the wrong gang.
+And they can't put him in the population with the wrong gang.

-And they might have a riot, another murder, mayhem, who knows what.
+They might have a riot, another murder, mayhem, who knows what.

 This guy is a star player in the National Football League, a star player for the New England Patriots.

-This has the potential to blow the lid open on the NFL and gangs and the whole I'll never forget this.
+This has the potential to blow the lid open On the NFL and gangs and the whole.

-The former coach, University of Tennessee, a man by the name of Philip Fulmer.
+The former coach, University of Tennessee, a man by the name of Philip Fulmer, there was an ESPN announcer, Ron Radio kind of got puker.

-They were doing Tennessee games, he'd always pronounce his name Philip Foodby.
+He'd always pronounce his name Philip Fulby.

 Anyway, the University of Tennessee had about half the team arrested one year.

-And Philip Fulmer said, For the life of me, I can't understand why young men with just one of the greatest futures in store for them would come here and get involved in criminal activity like this.
+And Philip Fulmer said, for the life of me, I can't understand why young men with just one of the greatest futures in store for them would come here and get involved in criminal activity like this.

-And I was blown away.
+And I was blown away that the coach couldn't understand.

-I'm still blown away, but Fulmer's a good coach, too.
+Fulmer's a good coach, too.

 Don't misunderstand.

-I just I don't know.
+Just, I don't know.

 I take a break here again.

-I'm being ham hamstrung by time constraints, folks.
+I'm being hamstrung by time constraints, folks.

 Okay, here it is.